Volniy1/CAD-JOB-TEST/README.md

 Next.js + Typescript, styled-components, scss, mantine,tabler, framer-motion

-Hello, this is Arthur, I will explain for my methods of creating this project.
+Hello, this is Arthur.
+I'd like to share my approach to creating this project.

 1 - Hosting: I'm using Vercel for deployment — it’s the best solution I know for hosting Next.js applications.